 If you’re an aspiring medical student, you’ve undoubtedly spent countless hours worrying about how to get into medical school.
-Medical schools receive thousands of applicants in every admissions cycle and medical school acceptance rates show that only a small percentage of students get in.
-In order to maximize your chances of being accepted, you need to do your research about every aspect of the medical school application process, create an efficient plan to get everything done, and complete every medical school requirement well in advance.
+Medical schools receive thousands of applicants in every admissions cycle and show that only a small percentage of students get in.
+In order to maximize your chances of being accepted, you need to do your research about every aspect of the medical school application process, create an efficient plan to get everything done, and complete every well in advance.

 In this blog, we provide a detailed walkthrough of everything you need to do in order to get into medical school, from choosing the right undergraduate courses to acing your admissions interview.
 Check out the most important medical school requirements, actionable tips that will help you prepare the best medical school application, and failproof strategies that will guide you through the interview prep.
 BONUS: finally, we provide you with a four-year plan that will help you strategize the optimal path to a medical school acceptance!

 The question of how to get into medical school has stressed out many students over the years.
 Medical schools are incredibly competitive and ask for a lot from their prospective matriculants.
 Getting into medical school isn’t just about hard work and talent – it’s also about planning, research, and efficiency.
 There’s a lot to accomplish – from building up a stellar transcript and over the course of your undergrad years, to acing the MCAT, finding excellent references, and writing perfect admissions essays.
 Even after you do all of that, you have to ensure you complete your application perfectly, without missing any of the key dates in the .